Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Entropy and Purity

-We can see from Table \ref{animalactsentanglements} that the entropy for `animal' and `acts' is greater than zero for all five studies, which is consistent with the words `animal' and `acts' being in a non-pure density state.
-We introduced the hypothesis that for a piece of text that tells a story, the total piece of text is in a pure quantum state.
-To calculate the von Neumann entropy of the words `animal' and `acts' we considered the very small piece of text consisting of `the animal acts' as being in a pure state.
-We already mentioned that this assumption had to do with data only being available for this small piece of text consisting of the combination of the two words `animal' and `acts' in `the animal acts'.
-We now wish to return to our {\it Example Text} of Section \ref{introduction}.
-It is an experiment we did not conduct, but we can infer from the five studies that the correlations we measured will occur for this {\it Example Text} of Section \ref{introduction} as well.
-Specifically, for the {\it Example Text} of Section \ref{introduction}, it is about the words `animal' and `sound' and their replacement with the words `horse' or `bear' and `whinny' or `growl'.
-If we consider the calculations of the von Neumann entropy and of the purity for words `animal' and `acts' for the five studies, it is straightforward that we can extend the obtained results to the assertion that also the von Neumann entropy of the words `animal' and `sound' of the piece of text in the introduction will be different from zero, and that the purity of these words will be smaller than 1.
-Our hypothesis that the quantum state of the entire {\it Example Text} of Section \ref{introduction} is a pure state plays a role in the previous assertion, as our analysis of the five studies in Table \ref{animalactsentanglements} shows.
-Let us now argue the ground of this hypothesis.
+We can see from Table \ref{animalactsentanglements} that the entropy for {\it Animal} and {\it Acts} is greater than zero for all five studies, which is consistent with the concepts {\it Animal} and {\it Acts} being in a non-pure density state.
+We introduced the hypothesis that for a text that tells a story, the total text is in a pure quantum state.
+To calculate the von Neumann entropy of the concepts {\it Animal} and {\it Acts}, we considered the concept combination {\it The Animal Acts} as being in a pure state.
+We already mentioned that this assumption had to do with data only being available for the small text consisting of the combination of the two words {\it Animal} and {\it Acts} in {\it The Animal Acts}.
+We now wish to return to our `Example Text' of Section \ref{introduction}.
+It is an experiment we did not conduct, but we can infer from the five studies that the correlations we measured will occur for this `Example Text' of Section \ref{introduction} as well.
+Specifically, for the `Example Text' of \mbox{Section \ref{introduction}}, it is about the words {\it Animal} and {\it Sound} and their replacement with the words {\it Horse} or {\it Bear} and {\it Whinny} or {\it Growl}.
+If we consider the calculations of the von Neumann entropy and of the purity for concepts {\it Animal} and {\it Acts} for the five studies, it is straightforward that we can extend the obtained results to the assertion that also the von Neumann entropy of the concepts {\it Animal} and {\it Sound} of the text in the introduction will be different from zero, and that the purity of these words will be smaller than 1.
+Our hypothesis that the quantum state of the entire `Example Text' of Section \ref{introduction} is a pure state plays a role in the previous assertion, as our analysis of the five studies in Table \ref{animalactsentanglements} shows.
+Let us analyze the meaning of this~hypothesis.